-Before pursuing any degree it’s likely that you’ll be taking the time to consider the pros and cons while comparing it to other educational options.
+Before pursuing any degree, you’ll likely be taking the time to consider the pros and cons while comparing it to other educational options.
 Understandably, you don’t want to spend years of your life earning an education only to find out that you probably would’ve enjoyed another path more.
-Thus, preliminary research is essential when trying to select a degree type that will set you up for the most fulfilling and advantageous career possible based on your personal preferences.
+Thus, preliminary research is essential when selecting a degree type that will set you up for the most fulfilling and advantageous career possible based on your personal preferences.
 With that said, here are the five most notable benefits of having a degree in criminology:

 1. Range of Career Options

 With a criminal justice degree, you’ll be in a position to apply for jobs as a criminologist, field investigator, forensic psychologist, correctional counselor, paralegal, intelligence analyst, probation/parole officer, and a variety of other positions within the realm of law enforcement, academia, psychology, and sociology.
 Best of all, you can earn your criminal justice degree online using a distance learning institution like Portland State University.

 2. Exciting and Fulfilling Job Positions